usgs/nwisweb-tableau-data-connector/README.md

 # NWISWeb Tableau Data Connector

 This system is designed to be used with the Web Data Connector feature of Tableau Desktop.
-It allows for quickly parameterizing queries to the NWISWeb Instantaneous values servies, and supplying the resulting data to Tableau in a user-friendly format.
+It allows for quickly parameterizing queries to the NWISWeb Instantaneous values services, and supplying the resulting data to Tableau in a user-friendly format.
 This project is in active development.

 ## Project setup
 ```